Khan/khan-dotfiles/containers/kabuild/README.md

 ## Why NOT linux-setup.sh

-linux-setup.sh & linux-functions.sh could possibly be used instead of
-doing things explicity in the Dockerfile.
+linux-setup.sh could possibly be used instead of doing things explicity in the Dockerfile.
 But that was tried and there was quite a bit to debug.
 And in the long term, DevOps anticipates that all services are built with relatively simple containers instead of a mega